Image Image

 Types of DUI Charges in St. Clair County, IL

 DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
-Here are the DUI charge types most commonly seen in St. Clair County, IL courts:
+Below are the most frequent DUI charges that drivers in St. Clair County, IL encounter.

 First-Time DUI (Class A Misdemeanor)